Storybooks for children about working mums

 But, having said that, the fact that a client had asked me to recommend something suggests that there is a need for storybooks that will prompt conversations with young children about the world of work and why adults go to work.
 Children are often baffled about what we do all day!
 And when things aren’t going well, due to separation anxiety or childcare issues for example, it’s easy to turn on the guilt and get trapped into emotional messages.
 Having a storybook to frame some blame-free conversations might really help sometimes.

 There isn’t much out there.
 I have tried to weed out the worst offenders.
-Most of the books I found were American.
-But if you can get over the cultural alienation of reading “Mommy” rather than “Mummy” then you just might find one of these storybooks for children about working mums useful.
+In order to come up with a decent list and give you some choice, I’ve included both American and British books.
+If you can get over the cultural alienation of reading “Mommy” rather than “Mummy” (or vice versa) then you just might find one of these storybooks for children about working mums useful.
 Do let me know your feedback!

 *This post contains affiliate links